mjcarnaje/smart-doc/README.md

 1. **File Upload**: Users upload documents through the application interface.
 2. **OCR Processing**: If a file is a scanned PDF or contains non-searchable text, the system automatically performs OCR to extract the content.
-3. **Content Chunking**: The extracted text is divided into manageable chunks.
+3. **Content Chunking**: The extracted text is divided into manageable chunks with overlap.
 4. **Vectorization**: Each text chunk is converted into a vector using Llama Embeddings.
-5. **Storage with FAISS**: Vector representations are stored using FAISS for efficient similarity search.
+5. **Storage with pgvector**: Vector representations are stored in PostgreSQL using the pgvector extension for efficient similarity search.
 6. **Search Functionality**: Users can perform content-based searches, retrieving documents related to their query.
 7. **Interactive Chat**: Users can interact with the document corpus through a chat interface powered by Llama LLM, enabling conversational queries and responses.